 It should fully comply with the legal framework set out in Article 90-A of the Aliens Act, which defines the investment types, minimum contribution amounts, and cultural objectives that must be met.

 To avoid delays or complications with your application, it’s crucial to confirm that the project is not only compliant in theory, but has been formally approved.
-Before committing funds, always request:

-2. Understand the Type of Cultural Project
+2. Understand the Type of Cultural Golden Visa Project

-Not all cultural Portugal Golden Visa projects are the same—so it’s important to understand exactly what kind of initiative you’re supporting and how it aligns with your personal values, goals, and expectations.
+Not all cultural Portugal Cultural Golden Visa projects are the same—so it’s important to understand exactly what kind of initiative you’re supporting and how it aligns with your personal values, goals, and expectations.

 Some projects are focused on preserving Portugal’s cultural heritage, such as the restoration of historic buildings, monuments, museums, or cultural sites.

 These are often non-profit in nature, meaning your contribution may be considered more of a donation than an investment, with limited or no financial return.
-However, they typically offer strong alignment with Golden Visa requirements and carry a lower risk of regulatory issues.

 Others support the production of contemporary art, music, theatre, or film.
 These projects may be commercially driven, and in some cases, offer profit-sharing or returns based on the success of the production.

-3. Check the Foundation’s Track Record
+3. Check the Foundation’s Records

 When choosing a cultural project for your Portugal Golden Visa, the credibility and experience of the project promoter or managing institution is just as important as the project itself.